 - Speeding: When a truck is too fast, the kind of accident it may cause can be serious, possibly fatal.

 - Distracted or fatigued drivers: Just as with other vehicles, an accident could happen when a truck driver is distracted or tired behind the wheel.

 - Failure to observe trucking regulations and safety laws

 - Impaired driving by truck drivers who drive while under the influence of drugs or alcohol

 - Poor road conditions and /or bad weather conditions

 - Equipment malfunction and/or defective parts like brakes and alert systems

 No two accidents are the same.
 Every auto accident case is unique, which is why we always use a personalized approach when it comes to seeking justice and compensation for truck accident victims.

 At Hartley, Rowe & Fowler, our attorneys understand what it takes to win a truck accident case, and we retain the best experts in the trucking industry to provide counsel on not only what ultimately caused the truck accident, but also who can be held liable for the crash.
 Our team is also trained to catch any falsifications or discrepancies that can help prove negligence in your claim.

 We offer all our clients a free initial consultation, and you don’t even have to pay us anything upfront – we only get paid when we recover compensation on your behalf.
 This is our no-fee guarantee to our clients.
-Contact us today at 678-825-6004 to schedule your free consultation.
+Contact our truck accident lawyers today at 678-825-6004 to schedule your free consultation.